 - Don't tear your toenails off.

 Ingrown toenails can be very painful.
 In addition, if they are not treated early, an infection can set in.
-Thus, we make sure that patients with ingrown toenails are seen right away.
-Also, diabetics with any type of infection of the foot or ankle will be seen the same day.
-Let our receptionists know that you have an ingrown toenail or you are diabetic and they will get you in on the same day or if you cannot make it, the next business day.
+Thus, we make sure that patients with ingrown toenails are seen as soon as possible.
+Diabetics with any type of infection of the foot or ankle should be seen the same day.
+Let our receptionists know that you have an ingrown toenail or if you are diabetic and they will do everything possible to get you in on the same day.

 Ingrown toenails usually resolve very quickly after the ingrown portion of the nail is removed.
-The ingrowing portion of the nail is removed by trimming the nail corner or in some cases removing the edge of the nail back to the cuticle.
-Usually, a local anaesthetic is used to lessen the discomfort.
+The ingrown portion of the nail is removed by trimming the nail corner or in some cases removing the edge of the nail back to the cuticle.
+Usually, a local anaesthetic is applied to lessen the discomfort.

-We take great pride in our ability to make taking care of an ingrown toenail a nearly painless procedure for our patients.
-If your toe is tender we will ensure that your toe is completely numb before taking care of the nail problem.
+We take great pride in our ability to make an ingrown toenail removal a nearly painless procedure for our patients.
+If your toe is tender we will ensure that the area is completely numb before we begin the procedure.
 The most common statement we hear after taking care of an ingrown toenail is “That was easy – I wish I hadn’t waited so long!”

 In addition, we usually only have to remove a very small portion of the nail.
-Your nail will therefore usually look normal after you have healed.
+Your nail will therefore typically look normal after you have healed.

 If you, a friend, or a family member suffer from ingrown toenails, don’t wait to get treated.
 Treating them can be quick and easy.
-Call 613 936-8461 for an appointment and let a specialist take care of your foot and ankle problems.
+Call 613 936-8461 for an appointment.

 Do you require an appointment?